pacojaez/americanasTimer/README.md

 ## Installation

-Clone the repo and open the index.html in your browser.
+Clone the repo or download ZIP, extract it, and open the index.html in your browser.

 That´s all.

 ## Usage